-An earthy, wintery soup with cauliflower and parsnip that is rich and creamy, highlighting the subtle sweetness of parsnip as an under-appreciated vegetable.
+An earthy, wintery vegan soup with cauliflower and parsnip that is rich and creamy (without any cream), highlighting the subtle sweetness of parsnip as an under-appreciated vegetable.

 What would winter be without creamy vegetable soups?
 Especially when they don’t even include cream.
 Inspired by the ingredients I had in the fridge at the time, this parsnip and cauliflower is wonderfully warm when it gets so frosty out that the dog is refusing to go outside.
 Dyson really will do anything to avoid the outdoors when it is cold or rainy.
 We haven’t tried introducing him to snow yet, but that may have to be an adventure soon.
 He can have his own bowl of soup after!

 A lot of the food I make is based on what I have in the fridge at the time; which can make writing a recipe for it challenging.
 I don’t want to create a recipe for something that will be difficult for anyone to replicate due to incredibly precise ingredients or awkward because it requires odd amounts.
 I’d rather put recipes out there that others can enjoy as well – or at least use for inspiration for their own mismatched fridge remnants.

 This would also be a great soup if you need to serve a variety of people with diverse dietary requirements.
 Naturally without dairy or wheat, you can of course serve those crowds, but depending on what you choose to add – I suggest fried shiitakes or crispy pancetta – it can be vegan or serve meat eaters.
 While neither of these additions are strictly necessary, I do find that the pungent qualities of these things bring out the creaminess and sweetness of the cauliflower and parsnip for an all around enhanced meal.

 - 1 sm head/325g cauliflower cut in florets